khakhalin/Teaching/Bio_Modeling/syllabus_modeling.md

 | 15   | 4, 6       | No classes (Biology Boards Week)                             |              |
 | 16   | 11, 13     | Project Presentations (Completion week officially starts 13) |              |

+Ideas for events and assignments that may or may not happen:

+* A week when we come up with a model idea all together as a group?

 Sample ideas for personal projects:

 * Effects of habitat fragmentation
 * 3-species situation (cabbage, rabbits, foxes)
-* Seeking or avoidance behavior for agents
+* Effects of seeking or avoidance behavior in agents
 * Analysis of spatial and temporal waves in population models
 * Evolutionary algorithm or direct optimization for some parameters